 Construction is anticipated to take approximately 36 months.
-With the contract beginning in March 2021, the contractor will be starting at the beginning of the construction season in Memphis.
+With the contract beginning in Spring 2022, the contractor will be starting in the middle of the construction season in Memphis.
 Efforts will be made to speed up the construction process, such as requesting approval from TDOT to place asphalt and concrete anytime the weather is warm and dry enough, which could allow the contractor to work year-round.
 With good weather, the contractor could complete the project as much as 9 months early.

-However, if the construction takes 36 months and 9 months is allowed at the end of the construction for system testing and training, the construction and system testing is projected to be complete by January 2025.
-This schedule leaves nine months of cushion to accommodate any unforeseen circumstances.
+However, if the construction takes 36 months and 9 months is allowed at the end of the construction for system testing and training, the construction and system testing is projected to be complete by Spring 2026.
+This schedule leaves six months of cushion to accommodate any unforeseen circumstances.
 However, since the construction activities are primarily above ground, few unforeseen circumstances are expected to arise.